uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

 ]( https://user-images.githubusercontent.com/112973190/202955768-b7fd5a48-6668-4564-82cc-d6a6da5ea847.png "DCNN2"){#fig: DCNN -reduced}

 The results obtained using this predictive model may not be able to improve any further given the nature of the dataset used to train the predicted models.
 Since the amount of “Property Damage” as one of the possible “Crash Severity” is overwhelmingly greater than the other 2 possible classes, the models tend to learn that the majority of combinations of the selected parameters would lead to a “Property Damage” prediction.

+## Preliminary Conclusions {.page_break_before}

+The main objective of this section was to go over the strategies for predicting the Crash Severity based on the Crash Datasets from the state of Illinois based on critical environmental/roadway-related characteristics.
+After the dataset preparation, which included the cleaning of the entries, as well as a thorough exploratory analysis of the data, the first steps were taken, starting for the simpler decision tree and random forest models, traditionally used for classification problems.

+For running any of these models, however, encoding the inputs was necessary, since these structures take numbers as inputs (not strings).
+The DT and RF models resulted in an accuracy that initially was interpreted as promising, but the limitations of the procedures taken were immediately realized, being the resulting models biased by the dominance of the “property damage” class on the dataset.

+When the dataset was sampled to make the number of entries corresponding to every output even, the accuracy decreased, indicating that the dataset was not large enough to train the model with enough information.
+On the other hand, when the entries corresponding to the most common output were removed, the accuracy for predicting the two least likely outputs increased.

+Finally, when testing a Convolutional Neural Network, the accuracy of the predictions was once again around 78%, considering a batch size of around a third part form the total number of entries.

+The preliminary results evidence that further techniques may be applied to the original dataset to sample it a more convenient way to optimize the overall accuracy.
+The results of every model were tested for different parameters to verify the convergence and consistency of the predictions, which could be considered acceptable for a classification problem.
+However, further refinement may help to keep increasing the achieved accuracy.